The Scorion e-portfolio system within HBO-ICT at the HvA

 Feedback on learning outcomes and reflections

-Students receive both peer feedback, feedback from the teacher and feedback from the field.
+Students receive peer feedback, lecturer feedback as well as feedback from the field.
 Students exhibit a lot of 'feedback seeking behaviour', appoints Jedeloo.
 "For example, we often see first-year students seeking feedback on their own from senior students (who function as student assistants)."

 Key success factors